In-Centre Nocturnal Dialysis

 Treatment Environment

-• One pillow and one blanket are provided for each patient.
+• One pillow and one blanket are provided for the session.

-• Lights are turned off and the environment is quiet to allow patients to sleep for the night.
+• Lights are turned off and the area is kept quiet for optimal sleep.

 Visitors